So you have finished the low FODMAP phase, and completed your FODMAP reintroduction challenges… what happens next?

 - If that goes well, try having two FODMAP foods in one meal or spread throughout the course of the day.
 Or alternatively, try having a high FODMAP food each day.

 - Continue to try different variations until you are enjoying a range of foods and are comfortable with your symptom levels.
 If your symptoms progress from mild to severe (where you experience pain or significant discomfort), revert back onto the low FODMAP phase for a few days until symptoms settle.
 Then continue to modify your diet.

 - If possible work with a dietitian during the initial part of this phase.
 Your dietitian will make sure your modified diet is nutritionally adequate and will help support long-term gut health.

 The modified low FODMAP diet is the final stage in your FODMAP journey.
-We hope after a bit of trial and error you can eat with confidence and continue to love your low FODMAP lifestyle.
-If you need information about how to test FODMAP groups, please check out my guide on How To Re-Challenge & Reintroduce FODMAPs.
+We hope after a bit of trial and error you can eat with confidence and enjoy a wider variety of foods.
+If you need information about how to test FODMAP groups, please check out our guide on How To Reintroduce FODMAPs.

 Just 2-6 weeks, it is not a STRICT diet for life by Monash University